Markkop/Markkop/README.md

 ### Main Projects

 * 🌙 **[Corvo Astral](https://github.com/Markkop/corvo-astral)**: A Discord Bot that collects and provides information about Wakfu MMORPG
-* 🔮 **[Numbers' Guide](https://github.com/Markkop/numbers-guide/blob/master/README.md)**: An Alexa Skill made with Typescript that provides numerology information
+* 🎙️ **[Essence Helper](https://github.com/Markkop/essence-helper-jovo)**: A voice app made with Jovo and Typescript compatible with Alexa and Google Assistant
 * 📡 **[CodeCon-Gather API](https://github.com/codecon-dev/codecon-gather-api)**: A Gather.town Websocket API interaction server to customize the CodeCon Tech Event
 * 🌳 **[Nest](https://github.com/Markkop/nest)**: A microservices project to manage my personal APIs collection
 * 📥 **[Youtube - Download and Cut](https://github.com/Markkop/yt-dlandcut)**: An Electron app that download and cuts Youtube videos in a given time frame